 Hemileuca eglanterina (Boisduval, 1852)

-Hemileuca eglanterina is a large orange and black day-flying moth that can be mistaken for a butterfly on the wing.
+Hemileuca eglanterina is a large, orange and black, day-flying moth that can be mistaken for a butterfly when in flight.
 It is a very large moth (FW length 32–36 mm; wingspan 6.0–6.8 cm).
 The forewing varies from orange to rose-pink or purplish while the hindwing is lighter yellow or orange.
 Both wings are typically heavily marked with thick black antemedial and postmedian lines, very large round or irregular discal spots, and veins.
 The extent of the black markings is extremely variable, ranging from completely absent to entirely black.
 The body is dark, with orange and black banded abdomen.
 The antennae are bipectinate, very wide in males.

 This species can usually be identified by its very large size and the pattern of bold black markings on an orange ground.
 Even immaculate specimens are unique.
-It is only likely to be confused with yellow individuals of Hemileuca nuttalli.
-These lack orange or pink hues.
+It is only likely to be confused with yellow variants of Hemileuca nuttalli, which lack the orange or pink hues characteristic of H. eglanterina.
 The shape of its hindwing postmedial line differs in that it is inwardly concave below the cell unlike the entirely convex line of H. eglanterina.

 Most of our populations are the nominate subspecies Hemileuca eglanterina eglanterina.
 Heavily black-suffused and thick-lined populations from the Siskiyou and southern Cascade Mountains in southwestern Oregon and adjacent California are referable to subspecies H. eglanterina shastaensis (Grote).